Get in Touch

 An expat brings a lot of positives to the table, but to be truly effective its important to understand the Indian culture, traditions, and mindset in a nutshell, “THINK INDIAN”.

 This can go a long way in ensuring a success or failure, by being culturally aligned with the organization.
 The work ethics here are different.
-Indians are accommodating, especially to their seniors and you would be expected to do the same, in case the expat reports to an Indian.
+Indians are accommodating, especially to their seniors and you would be expected to do the same, in case the expats reports to an Indian.

 The ability to adapt to the company’s core values and India’s unique working style is a task in itself if you are coming from a different culture, it’s just that work style DNA here is different, its helpful to understand it.

 People in India are quite involved in each other’s life.
 They wish to know everything about you and your family, your salary, relationship etc. Sometimes it gets too much and one must be tactful in these situations.
-Indian feel that they do the same work and the expat is getting paid higher, not realizing that they are paid as per the standards of their home country and which may seem high for Indians post-currency conversion.
+Indian feel that they do the same work and the expats are getting paid higher, not realizing that they are paid as per the standards of their home country and which may seem high for Indians post-currency conversion.

 People will expect you to visit when you are invited to religious ceremonies and marriages, these two functions are integral to most Indians and sharing these moments is important to them.
 More so if you are their superiors.